marukosy124/Event-Planning-App/README.md

 ### Backend
 This is the backend RESTful APIs to bridge between the frontend and the database, developed developed using Node.js with Mongoose.
 The server is MongoDB.

+## Remarks
+Ths original repo is private so here is the project README.